 It is important to restrict Fig roots for the best quality and quantity of fruits.
 Prepare your site as normal, removing weeds and grass within a metre of your desired planting hole.
 Dig a square hole slightly deeper than the root mass and 2x as wide, then place paving slabs around the sides of the hole so they are slightly higher than the soil level (about 2.5cm) and line the bottom with broken bricks or rubble to improve drainage.
 Alternatively you can plant in a container or next to a wall to restrict roots.
 To help it establish, sprinkle root grow in the hole.

 Gently loosen the roots and place into the planting hole.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the plant.
 We recommend planting single stem forms of fig trees (not bush forms) with a stake and tie for support.

-If you’re planting Fig plants in spring or summer, water the Kiwi plant well and regularly for the first few months and increase watering if there are extended periods of hot or dry weather.
+If you’re planting Fig plants in spring or summer, water the fig tree well and regularly for the first few months and increase watering if there are extended periods of hot or dry weather.
 If you’re planting in autumn, you may only need to water a little.
 Once you see your fruits begin to swell, water again.